 -Scaling an application involves varying the number of dynos of each process type.

 A diagrammatic view of the working of Heroku Platform is shown below.

-To conclude, Heroku is a constantly expanding and improving platform for easily deploying a wide range of web-based projects with an advantage of deploying web applications with limited features of heroku for Free.
+To conclude, Heroku is a constantly expanding and improving the platform for easily deploying a wide range of web-based projects with an advantage of deploying web applications with limited features of Heroku for Free.
 In short, this means that it is a framework that makes it easier for developers to develop, deploy and test many applications.

 If you require help, contact SupportPRO Server Admin